Political Science Major

 Political Science is the study of politics, government, and public policy.
 This includes the investigation of political institutions, international relations, law, and political values.
 The purpose of classes in political science is to provide students with knowledge to assist them in understanding how government and politics affect their everyday lives.
 A political science major offers the student career opportunities in public service, business, and education.
 Also, many students interested in attending law school select Political Science as a major.
 As part of its offerings the department offers a special program of pre-law advisement.

-A total of 40 credits of major coursework is required for Political Science.
-All students are required to complete POLS 110 Introduction to Political Science or POLS 115 American Government, STAT 330 Introductory Statistics, POLS 325 Applied Research Methods, POLS 240 Political Ideologies, POLS 220 International Politics or POLS 225 Comparative Politics, and POLS 489 Senior Seminar.
-In addition, four 400-level classes must be taken; one from each of these areas: American government/political behavior (Area 1), law (Area 2), international relations (Area 3), and comparative politics (Area 4).
-The remaining nine credits of the major will consist of political science electives.
+A total of 37 credits of major coursework is required for Political Science.
+All students are required to complete POLS 110 Introduction to Political Science or POLS 115 American Government, POLS 325 Applied Research Methods, POLS 240 Political Ideologies, POLS 220 International Politics or POLS 225 Comparative Politics, and POLS 489 Senior Seminar.
+In addition, four 400-level classes must be taken; one from each of these areas: law, American Government, comparative politics, and international relations.
+Nine credits of electives are also to be selected in consultation with an adviser.

 Political Science Minor

 The department offers a special Pre-Law emphasis for those individuals who wish to pursue careers in law.
-It consists of a major in Political Science with a concentration of law related courses, as well as required classes in English and communication.
+It consists of a major in Political Science that includes a concentration of law related courses, as well as required classes in English and communication.
 Electives in business, communication, criminal justice and accounting are also part of the emphasis.
-For further information and specific course requirements contact any political science faculty member.
+For further information and specific course requirements contact any political science faculty.

 Public Service Option

-The department offers a special Public Service emphasis for those individuals who wish to pursue careers in public administration or related fields.
-It consists of a major in Political Science with a concentration of public policy and administration courses.
+The department offers a special Public Service emphasis for those individuals who wish to pursue careers in public policy or related fields.
+It consists of a major in Political Science that includes a concentration of public policy courses.
 Electives in accounting, management, communication, and related fields are also part of the emphasis.
-For further information and specific course requirements, contact any political science faculty member.
+For further information and specific course requirements, contact any political science faculty.